nrr/diffeomorphic/2014/11/good_chef_practices.md

 Nevertheless, I particularly like the flexibility that Chef provides, and it is quite a nice tool for implementing systems automation.
-The only failing is that it is a vast and expansive framework within which to work, very much like C++.
+The only failing is that it is a vast and expansive framework within which to work, very much like C++'s Standard Template Library.
 You needn't use every feature; instead, you need to consider very strongly which features are useful without wearing out the utility of others.

 # Setting up a Chef workstation

-Use ChefDK for this.
-Seriously.
-There's no reason not to, and it's an out-of-the-box supported toolchain from Chef themselves.
+Just use ChefDK for this.
+Don't even consider anything else.
+There's no reason not to use it, and it's an out-of-the-box supported toolchain from Chef themselves.

-In talking to other folks, I've heard some gripes that Chef seems a bit opinionated in that you need to have `/opt/chefdk/bin` at the front of your `$PATH`, but I've largely found those invalid.
+While talking to other folks, I've heard some gripes that Chef seems a bit opinionated in that you need to have `/opt/chefdk/bin` at the front of your `$PATH`, but I've largely found those invalid.

-See, back in the CVS days, I would often jump between various `$CVSROOT`s, and I found it somewhat cumbersome to keep having to keep `export`ing that variable each time I would switch.
+See, back in the CVS days, I would often jump between various `$CVSROOT`s, and I found it somewhat cumbersome to keep `export`ing that variable each time I would switch.
 Instead, I wrote a script vaguely like the following and named it `$HOME/bin/with-local-cvs`:

 	#! /bin/sh
 	exec env CVSROOT=/cvs "$@"

 From there, I could do things like `with-local-cvs cvs up`.
-Very easy, very elegant, and the best part was that I could use `bash` TAB-completion to expand words at point for those various little commands.
+That's very easy and very elegant.
+However, the best part was that I could use `bash` TAB-completion to expand words at point for those various little commands.

-Similarly, for ChefDK, I use a script called `chefdkify` to set this up.
-This allows me to use all of my rbenv-installed Rubies for everything but ChefDK but to use ChefDK for Chef tasks when I need to.
+Similarly, for ChefDK, I use a script called `chefdkify` to set this up, which is available in the same directory as this wordy thing you're reading right now.
+This allows me to use all of my rbenv-installed Rubies for everything but Chef-related tasks but to use ChefDK for Chef tasks when I need to.
 It's a net win for everybody.

 The only bad thing is that commands are now `chefdkify knife ...` instead of simply `knife ...`, but with TAB-completion, that's a